mavris/MMLanScan/README.md

 ### Features
 + Scans and finds available hosts in your network
 + Shows IP Address
-+ Shows MAC Address
++ Shows MAC Address (iOS 10 and below)
-+ Shows Brand of device based on MAC Address
++ Shows Brand of device based on MAC Address (iOS 10 and below)
 + Shows hostname (if available)
 + Scan any subnet (not only /24)
 + Gives you the ability to update the OUI (MAC-Brand mappings) plist file.
 Check in MainPresenter.m for more details